Connerrrrr/CSCD01CourseWork/a1/README.md

         return self
 ```

-As we can see from the above code example,  we can see that both GridSearchCV, and RandomizeSearchCV’s constructor in \_search.py takes an estimator like SVC in base.py as parameter.
-Also, HavingRandomSearchCV’s constructor in \_search\_successive_halving.py also takes an estimator as parameter.
+As we can see from the above code example,  we can see that both GridSearchCV and RandomizeSearchCV’s constructor in \_search.py takes an estimator like SVC in base.py as the parameter.
+Also, HavingRandomSearchCV’s constructor in \_search\_successive_halving.py also takes an estimator as the parameter.
 They all have imported it in the \_\_init\_\_ method.

 ### Iterator Pattern